effe-megna/ValiflaKtion/README.md

 ```

 ## ⭐️ Features
-* Full respect of your types
 * built-in validation rules like blank, email, min lenght, no numbers, etc.
 * Multiple Validations and Checks
 * Create your own custom rules
+* Respect of your types

 ## 🐎 Quick Usage